-Florida author Tom Corcoran’s “Guava Moon Revenge” is the eighth and most recent novel in the Alex Rutledge Series.
-His books, which include “Octopus Alibi,” “Air Dance Iguana,” “Hawk Channel Chase,” and “The Quick Adios,” are set primarily in the Florida Keys.
-Tom also recently wrote a series spin-off mystery, “Crime Almost Pays,” which features the private eyes known as “The Bumsnoops.”
+Florida author Tom Corcoran’s “The Cayo Hueso Maze” is the ninth and most recent novel in the Alex Rutledge Series.
+His books, which include “Octopus Alibi,” “Air Dance Iguana,” “Hawk Channel Chase,” “The Quick Adios,” and “Guava Moon Revenge” are mysteries set primarily in the Florida Keys.
+Tom also recently wrote a series spin-off, “Crime Almost Pays,” starring the private eyes known as “The Bumsnoops.”

 Tom first moved to Florida in 1970 and lived over fifteen years in the Lower Keys.
 He has been a disc jockey, taco vendor, bartender, AAA travel counselor, U.S. Navy officer, screenwriter, freelance photographer, and graphic artist.
 From 1987 to 1993 Corcoran edited “Mustang Monthly,” a magazine for automotive restorers.